lvallini/MCMC_galaxyline_analyzer/README.md

 - <b> MCMC_routines.py </b> gathers all the routines related to the implementation of the Markov Chain Monte Carlo algorithm.

-- <b> ExampleNotebook.ipynb </b>, a Jupyter notebook exemplifying how to provide you input data, run the MCMC model, and plot the resulting likelihood distribution for the gas density, gas metallicity, and deviation from the Kennicutt-Schmidt relation.
+- <b> ExampleNotebook-v2.ipynb</b>, a Jupyter notebook exemplifying how to provide you input data, run the MCMC model, and plot the resulting likelihood distribution for the gas density, gas metallicity, and deviation from the Kennicutt-Schmidt relation.

 # Requirements
 The modules **require** numpy, scipy, matplotlb, <a href="https://github.com/Morisset/PyNeb_devel">Pyneb</a>,